matplotlib/matplotlib/doc/devel/development_setup.rst

 For more information on installation and other configuration options, see the Meson Python :external+meson-python:ref:`editable installs guide <how-to-guides-editable-installs>`.

-If the installation is not working, please consult the :ref:`troubleshooting guide <troubleshooting-faq>`.
-If the guide does not offer a solution, please reach out via `chat <https://gitter.im/matplotlib/matplotlib>`_ or :ref:`open an issue <submitting-a-bug-report>`.

 Verify the Installation
 =======================